MicrosoftDocs/architecture-center/docs/example-scenario/security/security-log-retention-azure-data-explorer-content.md

 - Instead of using Azure Data Explorer for long-term storage of security logs, you can use Storage.
 This approach simplifies the architecture and can help control the cost.
 A disadvantage is the need to rehydrate the logs for security audits and interactive investigative queries.
 With Azure Data Explorer, you can move data from the cold partition to the hot partition by changing a policy.
 This functionality speeds up data exploration.

-- Another option is to send all data, regardless of its security value, to Sentinel and Azure Data Explorer at the same time.
+- Another option with this solution is to send all data, regardless of its security value, to Sentinel and Azure Data Explorer at the same time.
 Some duplication results, but the cost savings can be significant.
 Because Azure Data Explorer provides long-term storage, you can reduce your Sentinel retention costs with this approach.

 - Log Analytics doesn't currently support exporting custom log tables.
 In this scenario, you can use Azure Logic Apps to export data from Log Analytics workspaces.
 For more information, see [Archive data from Log Analytics workspace to Azure Storage using Logic Apps][Archive data from Log Analytics workspace to Azure storage using Logic App].